Our mission at Duke Law School is for every graduate to launch his or her career with the right job - not just any job.

 Learn about the universe of jobs and careers

 - ASK questions to which you don't know the answer

 - BUILD relationships with professors, classmates & alumni

 - TAKE ADVANTAGE of the opportunities Duke brings to you

 - Match your strengths and values with a corresponding position in the job world

-The staff in the Law School's Career Center works hard to keep you abreast of the latest hiring trends and professional standards and NALP guidelines, and will conduct one-on-one counseling sessions with every incoming first-year student.
+The experienced staff of attorney-counselors in the Law School's Career Center works hard to keep you abreast of the latest hiring trends and professional standards and NALP guidelines, and conduct one-on-one counseling sessions with every incoming first-year student.
 We also provide programming throughout the year to help you make informed decisions about both your career path and the lifestyle anticipated by your choice.

-We understand that a lot goes into selecting the best law school to fit your needs and hope that you find the information contained on our site helpful.
-As you browse, you will find information about where our most recent first-year law students worked and what salaries can be expected in particular markets.
-There is also a "snapshot" view of the other career planning activities and information that you will receive during your time at Duke Law.
-You can also learn more about our experienced attorney-counselors and staff in the About Us section.
+We understand that a lot goes into selecting the best law school to fit your needs and hope that you find the information contained on our website helpful.
+You will find information about employment outcomes including the type of employment where our most recent graduates work, the location of their employment, and what salaries can be expected in particular markets.
+Visit our information for first-year students that includes how to determine your career path, finding both summer and career employment opportunities, along with career planning activities and information which you will also receive during your time at Duke Law.
 Please note that some sections of our site are password protected and available only to current students.